Symmetric-asymmetric collision comparison: disentangling nuclear structure and subnucleonic structure effects for small system flow

 On the other hand, in symmetric O+O collisions, many nucleons only have a fraction of their constituent quarks participating in the collision.
 This fraction is sensitive to the number of quark sources in each nucleon.
 Hence, having more sources per-nucleon significantly broadens the tails of the distribution in symmetric systems.
 This means that $p(\nch)$ in symmetric small collision systems are more sensitive to the subnucleonic fluctuations than the asymmetric collision systems.
 This provides a useful discriminator between nuclear and subnucleonic geometric effects.

 Previous studies have shown that Glauber models considering nucleon substructure achieve a universal scaling of the multiplicity per-source i.e. $\lr{\nch}/\lr{N_s}$ as a function of centrality from $pp$, $p$+nucleus, small nucleus-nucleus, and large nucleus-nucleus collisions~\cite{PHENIX:2013ehw,PHENIX:2015tbb,Lacey:2016hqy,Zheng:2016nxx,Bozek:2016kpf}.
-The results in Fig.~\ref{fig:1} demonstrate that this scaling behavior is required by the small symmetric collision systems, whose shape for its $p(\nch)$ distribution changes dramatically when the subnucleonic structure is considered.
+The results in Fig.~\ref{fig:1} demonstrate that this scaling behavior is not necessary among $p/d/^3$He+Au systems, but is required when comparing them with the small symmetric collision systems, whose $p(\nch)$ distribution changes dramatically when the subnucleonic structure is considered.
 Previous PHENIX study has shown that the two-component Glauber model, where the particle production is driven by a $\npart$ component and a component proportional to number of binary collisions, can also accomplish similar level of agreement but for the wrong reason~\cite{PHENIX:2013ehw}.
 Our study suggests this inconsistency manifests already between asymmetric and small symmetric systems.

 Figure~\ref{fig:2} demonstrates how subnucleonic fluctuations affect elliptic eccentricity in symmetric versus asymmetric systems.
 We shall first focus on $d$+Au, $^3$He+Au and O+O collisions.
 In the nucleon Glauber model, large system-dependent differences appear for $\varepsilon_2\{2\}$ and $\varepsilon_2\{4\}$.
 While their values agree at low-$\nch$ due to dominance of random fluctuations, a clear hierarchy appears at high $\nch$: $\varepsilon_2^{d\mathrm{Au}} > \varepsilon_2^{^3\mathrm{He+Au}} > \varepsilon_2^{\mathrm{O+O}}$ independent of Glauber model used.
 The pronounced elliptic shape of the deuteron contributes to the large $\varepsilon_2\{2\}$ and $\varepsilon_2\{4\}$ in $d$+Au collisions.
 The ratios of $\varepsilon_2\{4\}/\varepsilon_2\{2\}$ are similar among the asymmetric systems, which are all higher than O+O collisions.